XML RSS

 Better behavior games, were something that I discovered while trying to get the best from my team.

-I have discovered that 'better behavior' is a function of praise/appreciation/respect/love/success.
-I decided that I will try using this with my children and my staff.
+I used this game with my children and my staff.
 Everytime I succeeded, I saw that I received desirable responses.
-I decided to use this concept in games to work with children who needed to learn spellings.
+I also decided to use this concept in learning games to work with children who needed to learn spellings.

 Here's one 'better behavior' game.
 Its called: 'Angel'.
 Its the opposite version of 'DUD'